zeffii/ChucKScripts/ugen_full.md

     // inherits from StkInstrument
     .noteOn, .noteOff, .freq, .controlChange

-[ugen]: BeeThree (STK Import)
+### [ugen]: BeeThree (STK Import)

-STK Hammond-oid organ FM synthesis instrument.
+STK Hammond-oid organ FM synthesis instrument (extends FM)

 This class implements a simple 4 operator topology, also referred to as algorithm 8 of the TX81Z.

-    \code
     Algorithm 8 is :
                      1 --.
                      2 -\|
                          +-> Out
                      3 -/|
                      4 --
-    \endcode

     Control Change Numbers:
     - Operator 4 (feedback) Gain = 2 (.controlOne)
     - Operator 3 Gain = 4 (.controlTwo)
     - LFO Speed = 11
     - LFO Depth = 1
     - ADSR 2 & 4 Target = 128

-    The basic Chowning/Stanford FM patent expired
-    in 1995, but there exist follow-on patents, mostly assigned to Yamaha.
-If you are of the type who should worry about this (making money) worry away.

-    by Perry R. Cook and Gary P. Scavone, 1995 - 2002. extends FM
+> The basic Chowning/Stanford FM patent expired in 1995, but there exist follow-on patents, mostly assigned to Yamaha.
+If you are of the type who should worry about this (making money) worry away. by Perry R. Cook and Gary P. Scavone, 1995 - 2002.

-(control parameters)
-( see super classes )
+(control parameters, see super classes )

-[ugen]: FMVoices (STK Import)
+### [ugen]: FMVoices (STK Import)

 STK singing FM synthesis instrument.
     This class implements 3 carriers and a common modulator, also referred to as algorithm 6 of